blacklightpy/vaultofknowledge/World Building/Philosophy/Emotions.md

 Anger is the state of having the bad events in nature causing you to lose your compsure and emotional balance.

 **Interpersonal**
-Love is the state of knowing that the flow of nature is good for you.
+Love is the state of wanting to keep the flow of nature with a person.
-Sexual arousal is the state of wanting to realize the pleasure of intimacy.
+Sexual arousal is the state of wanting to realize the pleasure of intimacy with a person.

 **Signals**
 Sensation is the feeling that allows us to experience the world around us.